-Why does YouTube watch time never reach 4000 hours?
+Why doesn’t YouTube watch time reach 4,000 hours?
 2026 Practical Guide

 Many creators are stuck in one place for a long time.